Forgan, Oklahoma

 Forgan is a town in Beaver County, Oklahoma, United States.
-The population was 547 at the 2010 census.
+As of the 2020 census, the town’s population was 450.

 History

 The town name honors James B. Forgan, a Chicago banker and financier.
 L. B. Tooker established the first newspaper, the Forgan Enterprise, on June 6, 1912.
 A total of fifty-three businesses and four medical doctors were in the town at that time.
 As the town was located in a wheat-producing area, grain elevators were built to store wheat prior to shipment.
 The population dropped to 428 in 1940 after an exodus due to the Dust Bowl.

 At the turn of the twenty-first century the economy was based on wheat and milo farming, ranching, the oil and gas industry, and corporate hog farms.